mheave/Battleships/README.md

 # Battleships
-implementation of game in typescript/js
+Basic implementation of the game Battleships.

-Basic one-way game vs the computer.
+The remit is a one-sided game against a computer with 3 ships (2 destroyers, 1 battleship) to be placed randomly on a 10x10 grid.

+User must be able to specify grid with the format Char(A-J) Number(1-10).

-Console application done.
+Console application implementation using .net/C#.

+Web version using Typescript/js.